safepay/sensor.fronius/README.md

 * converts yearly and total energy data to kWh or MWh (user-configurable)
 * optionally connects to PowerFlow devices for 3 additional sensors
 * optionally sums values if you have more than one inverter
-* pauses from sunset to sunrise to handle inverter logging going offline at night
 * compatible with the custom [Power Wheel Card](https://github.com/gurbyz/power-wheel-card/tree/master) if using PowerFlow

 ### URL's Utilised